-1.7 Shutting down
+1.7.
+Shutting down

 When you are finished, temporarily, with a virtual machine, you have a few options to shut it down.
 To do this on Mac OS X, do the same as you would do to close a window: click on the red gem (of the red, yellow and green gems in the top left of a Mac OS X window).
-You can also use $\boxed{\text{Host}} + \boxed{\mathbb{Q}}$ , remembering that on a Mac, the host key is by default the left $\boxed{\mathbb{H}}$ .
+You can also use Host+Q, remembering that on a Mac, the host key is by default the left #.
 When you do so, a dialog will slide out, allowing you to choose one of the three options:

 - Save the machine state: this is like hibernating a laptop, the contents of the system and graphics memory is saved by VirtualBox to non-volatile storage (ie. somewhere on disk).
 The only thing that cannot be preserved is external state such as network connections, so these will most likely fail when the machine is woken up.
-This is generally what I use most of the time in my own virtual machines in my day-to-day work. - Send the shutdown signal: this is equilarent to pressing the power-switch on a modern computer.
-It will cause a power-management signal to be sent to the operating system, which will commonly do things like a) pop up a menu on-screen to ask the user what it should do; b) sleep, or c) shutdown. - Power off the machine: this is like forcing a machine to turn off, such as by pulling out the power cord or holding in a power button for five seconds.
-The operating system has no chance to clean up, so filesystem corruption can occur.
-This is a last resort.
+This is generally what I use most of the time in my own virtual machines in my day-to-day work. - Send the shutdown signal: this is equilavent to pressing the power-switch on a modern computer.
+It will cause a power-management signal to be sent to the operating system, which will commonly do things like a) pop up a menu on-screen to ask the user what it should do; b) sleep, or c) shutdown.